mebeim/aoc/2019/README.md

             # Check if this cell is a portal...
             portal = portal_from_grid(grid, *node)

-            # If so, and if it wasn't already found...
-            if portal is not None and portal not in found:
-                # Add it to the found list along with its distance.
+            # If so add it to the found list along with its distance.
+            if portal is not None:
                 found.append((portal, dist))
                 continue